 Canada's Middle East engagement strategy

-Over the course of five years, between 2016 and 2021, Canada is investing up to $3.5 billion to respond to the crises in Iraq and Syria, and address their impact on Lebanon, Jordan and the region.
+Over the course of six years, between 2016 and 2022 , Canada has invested over $4 billion to respond to the crises in Iraq and Syria, and address their impact on Lebanon, Jordan and the region.

 Humanitarian assistance: helping those most affected